 I am delighted to welcome you to Frodsham's fifth Weaver Words Literature Festival.
+After two postponements due to lockdown restrictions, we are so pleased to be returning in early September.
 The theme for this year's festival is 'Edgelands'- those awkward, dysfunctional places, both actual and virtual.
-Given the recent Brexit divisions, spotlights on mental health and environmental issues like global warming, it seems to reflect the national mood perfectly at the moment!
-Our programme includes BBC radio legend Mark Radcliffe, award-winning Manchester poet Michael Symmons Roberts, TV forensic psychologist Kerry Davnes and comedian Mitch Benn, from BBC Radio Four's hit satirical Now Show.
-Guardian journalist and author Henry McDonald will be offering his unique perspective on Northern Ireland, Prof Michael Parkinson will talk about saving Liverpool from the 1980s militant era onwards and our own festival manager Lynn Pegler will be premiering a new play about Lewis Carroll exploring the fact behind the fiction of the real Alice.
-With a pop-up poetry wall, two writing competitions and lots of different creative workshops and events, there's much to enjoy in this fantastic five day festival.
+Given the impact of the Covid pandemic, national lockdowns, widespread mental health and environmental issues, not to mention Brexit, it seems to reflect the national mood perfectly at the moment!
+Our programme includes BBC radio legend Mark Radcliffe, award-winning Manchester poet Michael Symmons Roberts, TV crime expert and forensic psychologist Kerry Daynes and comedian Mitch Benn, from BBC Radio Four's hit satirical Now Show.
+Guardian journalist and author Henry McDonald will be offering his unique perspective on Northern Ireland, Prof Michael Parkinson will talk about saving Liverpool from the 1980s militant era onwards and our own festival manager Lynn Pegler will be staging a new play about Lewis Carroll and his complex relationship with the real Alice.
+With lots of different creative workshops and events, plus a pop-up poetry map, there's much to enjoy in this fantastic five day festival.
 We look forward to welcoming you.

 Weaver Words is a Frodsham Community Association event.
 Registered Charity number 520051.

-LOST AT THE EDGE Creative Writing Poetry Workshop with Jean Atkin 'Leave the door open for the unknown, the door into the dark', writes Rebecca Solnit.
+Wednesday 1st September LOST AT THE EDGE Creative Writing Poetry Workshop with Jean Atkin 'Leave the door open for the unknown, the door into the dark', writes Rebecca Solnit.
 We are both attracted to and alarmed by 'lostness'.
 Yet we know that being lost might take us through the back of the wardrobe, under the hill, or through strange 'edgelands' where our towns are being retaken by the wild...
 Poet and educator Jean Atkin leads a poetry workshop which will offer you opportunities to navigate unknown, uncertain territory.
 Everyone is welcome to this inventive and supportive workshop for poets at all levels of experience.
 Jean has just published a new poetry collection How Time is in Fields (IDP) '...beautiful phrasing, keen observation and that certain knack of expressing things seen and unseen, the ambivalence that is half-in and half-out of one's poetic imagination'.
 Neil Leadbeater, Write Out Loud.

 Previous publications include Not Lost Since Last Time (Oversteps Books), and six poetry pamphlets.
 Her poetry has been commissioned for Radio 4 and featured on 'Ramblings' with Clare Balding.
 She is currently 'Troubadour of the Hills' for Ledbury Poetry Festival, and in 2019 was 'BBC National Poetry Day Poet' for Shropshire.

 Place: Frodsham Community Centre

 Time: 10.30am - 12.30pm

 Tickets: £10, including tea/coffee.

-Not Lost Since Last Time

 ean Atkin

-2

-Wednesday 29th April
+Wednesday 1st September

 LIVERPOOL BEYOND THE BRINK

 Talk with Prof Michael Parkinson CBE

 Liverpool's turbulent re-invention over the last four decades is the focus for a fascinating talk from University of Liverpool Associate Pro-Vice-Chancellor, Professor Michael Parkinson.

 Michael wrote Liverpool on the Brink in 1985.
 His career has been partly devoted to showing how much the city has changed for the better since then.
-Last year he revisited the work to update the city's continuing renaissance in Liverpool Beyond the Brink 2019.
+He recently revisited the work to update the city's continuing renaissance in 'Liverpool Beyond the Brink' 2019.

 Michael has published over 100 books, articles and major reports, and lectures extensively nationally and internationally.
 He has acted as adviser on urban affairs to the European Commission, the European Parliament, OECD, EUROCITIES, the Department of Communities and Local Government, the